 The California Alliance of Taxpayer Advocates (CATA) has had a great track record for over 13 years.
 We invite you to join us.

 As you will recall, CATA was formed in 2011 in response to Senate Bill 341, which sought to prohibit contingency fees in tax disputes.
 At the time, no organizations represented property tax agents at the state level.
-CATA organized itself, retained the lobbying firm of Aprea & Company and with others defeated the measure.
+CATA organized itself, retained the lobbying firm of Aprea & Company, and with others defeated the measure.

 Each and every year since, CATA has worked to successfully promote and protect the interests of property tax agents statewide.